pprunty/pprunty.github.io/posts/05-just-do-it.md

 ---
 #title: "Just Do It All: Do Everything & Manage Nothing"
-title: "Just Do It All: How NOT to Manage All of Your Interests"
+title: "Just Do It (When You Want to Do It)"
 #title: "Just Do It All: Do All Your Interests, Manage None of Them"
 date: "2024-07-25"
 image: "/images/articles/just-do-it.WEBP"